WHAT YOU SEE

-Everything the label couldn't tell you.
+Everything the label could not tell you.

 A physical label has room for a care symbol and a size.
 A Digital Product Passport has room for everything else.